Allergic rhinitis is an allergic reaction that happens when your immune system overreacts to substances that you inhale, such as pollen.

 Many over-the-counter and prescription decongestants are available in pill or nasal spray form.
 They are often used with antihistamines.

-Oral and nasal decongestants include Sudafed, Actifed, Afrin, Neo-Synephrine.
+Oral and nasal decongestants include Sudafed, Actifed, Afrin, and Neo-Synephrine.
 Some decongestants may contain pseudoephedrine, which can raise blood pressure.
 People with high blood pressure or an enlarged prostate should not take drugs containing pseudoephedrine.
 Using nasal decongestant sprays for more than 3 days can cause "rebound congestion," which makes congestion worse.
 Avoid using nasal decongestant sprays for more than 3 days in a row unless your doctor tells you to.
-Do not use them if you have emphysema or chronic bronchitis.
+DO NOT use them if you have emphysema or chronic bronchitis.